Meet Jacob Bethell, the Barbados kid leading England’s next generation in all formats

 “That was his first real taste of failure – everything he had touched before turned to gold.
 Then we wanted to get him in the red ball side, bat him at seven and bowl his fair share of overs, and he got a stress fracture of his back after the first game of the season against Somerset at Taunton.

-“In any career you’re going to have little bumps on the road.
+“In any career, you’re going to have little bumps in the road.

 “When you don’t get away, you chase a score, particularly in T20 cricket when you don’t get that time to build an innings.
 You can suffer a bit from imposter syndrome, you start questioning yourself.”

-He may have been wearing the Three Lions, but there was a distinct West Indian flavour to some of his shot-making.
+He may have been wearing the Three Lions, but there was a distinctly West Indian flavour to some of his shot-making.

 “His early introduction to competitive cricket in Barbados meant he wasn’t getting that many balls he could drive off the front foot back down the ground for four.
 He had to have the ability to play the short ball and play square of the wicket – it was either that or go and play another sport.

-His first chance with England has come in the shorter formats, and eyebrows were raised in some quarters when he was given his Test call-up, having played just 20 first class matches for Warwickshire.
-But this is an England side that have a keen eye for the extraordinary.
+His first chance with England has come in the shorter formats, and eyebrows were raised in some quarters when he was given his Test call-up, having played just 20 first-class matches for Warwickshire.
+But this is an England side with a keen eye for the extraordinary.

 The links between Bethell and Root run deep, with their dads having played alongside each other for Sheffield Collegiate in club cricket in Yorkshire.